 Sports fans will find action in every corner of Southeastern Michigan, from professional teams to the exciting Big Ten collegiate competition.
-Teams like the NBA Detroit Pistons and Women’s WNBA national champions Shock basketball, Lions football, Red Wings hockey and Tigers baseball combined with horse racing and hydroplane races on the Detroit River bring sports enthusiasts from everywhere.
+Teams like the NBA Detroit Pistons, Lions football, Red Wings hockey and Tigers baseball combined with horse racing and hydroplane races on the Detroit River bring sports enthusiasts from everywhere.

 All four seasons are distinguished by vivid colors and bring spectacular change in the landscape.
 Michigan’s state park system has nearly 100 national parks and recreational areas covering over 142 miles of Great Lakes frontage and 462 miles of inland lakes, rivers and streams.
 From the rolling terrain of Southern Michigan to the breathtaking scenery of Northern Michigan, the state is perhaps one of the most underrated golf destinations in the country.
 Whether it’s horseback riding, hiking, skiing, sailing, fishing, or golf, the Detroit region provides recreational opportunities for children and adults.